 First things first: what’s a notary node?
 Before we can answer this question, we need to talk a little bit about how the Komodo blockchain works.

-The Komodo blockchain uses a consensus mechanism called Delayed Proof of Work (dPoW).
+The Komodo blockchain uses a security mechanism called Delayed Proof of Work (dPoW).
 It is similar to the consensus mechanism used by the Bitcoin blockchain—called Proof of Work (PoW)—but it has an additional layer of security added to it.

 Just as with a PoW consensus mechanism, all of the computers on Komodo’s dPoW network must approve a mathematical result before a transaction is executed.
 In addition, the Komodo blockchain also creates a backup of itself onto the ledger of a different blockchain.
 This process is called notarization and it occurs roughly every ten minutes.
 There are 64 servers on the Komodo Platform network dedicated to performing this unique notarization process.